-- If you’re planning a camping trip, a great idea is to turn your old sheets into sleeping bag-liners - it’s much easier to wash the sheets at the end of the trip than the bags themselves!
+- If you’re planning a camping trip, turn your old sheets into sleeping bag-liners - it’s much easier to wash the sheets at the end of the trip than the bags themselves.

-- This last idea is one of our favorites - if you have a drafty doorway, use an old sheet as a draft stopper.
+- If you have a drafty doorway, use an old sheet as a draft stopper.
 Just roll it up and place it along the bottom of the door, or go all out by stitching the sheet into a tube shape and filling it with other fabric that you no longer need.

 6. Bed Sheets On Flower Beds?

-Our tips don’t just cover the indoors - there are several ways you can make use of old bed sheets in the garden too!
+Our tips don’t just cover the indoors – there are several ways you can make use of old bed sheets in your garden, too.

 - Cut up very small strips of sheet and leave them dotted around in bushes, trees and on the grass.
-Birds will take them and use them to line their nests, so your bed sheets will be used in someone else’s bed!
-You might find that suddenly your neighborhood is full of very cozy and colorful birds’ nests.
+Birds will take them and use them to line their nests, so your bed sheets will be used in someone else’s bed.

 - You can use your sheets as compost – cut them into strips and add them to your compost bin along with food scraps and cardboard, and it will all break down in a few months to create a nutrient-rich compost for you to re-use in your garden.